xtbc17s2/noteherder/README.md

 * Add another authentication method to your app, such as Twitter, Facebook, Google, email/password, etc.
 * Remember, the Firebase documentation is your friend.

+## Day 11 Homework

+* Make the sign in page prettier

+### Super Mega Bonus Credit

+* Add a rich text editor to the form.